-At CCMB we use this type of treatment for some gynecological patients.
-During HDR an applicator is placed into the vagina.
-Tiny radioactive sources travel through the applicator and remain in position for a certain amount of time.
-Treatment usually lasts for a few minutes; however some patients may need to stay in the department longer.
+Tiny radioactive sources travel up the catheters and remain in position for a certain amount of time.
+Treatment usually lasts for a few minutes.
+However, some patients may need to stay in the department for up to 2 hours.

-For some cervix treatments anesthetic or conscious sedation may be required.
-The conscious sedation puts you in a light sleep and prevents you from feeling any discomfort during the treatment.
+For some treatments anesthetic (medicine that puts you to sleep) may be required.
+This medicine, sometimes called "conscious sedation", puts you in a light sleep and prevents you from feeling any pain during the treatment.